 In fact, high androgens should prompt further work up into estrogen/progesterone levels to evaluate for PCOS.

-It's important to realize that PCOS is really just a combination of hormone imbalances that includes the following:
+It’s important to realize that PCOS is really just a combination of hormone imbalances that include the following:

 - Elevated estrogen